balderdashy/sails-docs/tutorials/low-level-mysql-access.md

 # Low-level MySQL usage (advanced)

 This tutorial steps through how to access the raw MySQL connection instance from the [`mysql` package](https://www.npmjs.com/package/mysql).
 This is useful for getting access to low level APIs available only in the raw client itself.

-If you're looking to use custom native SQL queries, check out [`sendNativeQuery()`](/documentation/reference/waterline-orm/datastores/send-native-query).
+> Note: Many Node.js / Sails apps using MySQL will never need the kind of low-level usage described here.
+If you find yourself running up against the limitations of the ORM, there is usually a workaround that does not involve writing code for the underlying database.
+Even then, if you're just looking to use custom native SQL queries, read no further-- instead, check out [`sendNativeQuery()`](/documentation/reference/waterline-orm/datastores/send-native-query) instead.
+>

-> Note: Before we proceed, make sure you have a datastore configured to use a functional MySQL database.
+> Also, before we proceed, make sure you have a datastore configured to use a functional MySQL database.

 ### Get access to an active MySQL connection